Cut price deals, higher costs hit pub group Wetherspoon's profits

-LONDON, Sept 11 British pub chain JD Wetherspoon reported a small drop in annual profit on Friday as higher costs and new cut price food and drink offers added to its margin pressures.
+LONDON British pub chain JD Wetherspoon (JDW.L) reported a small drop in annual profit on Friday as higher costs and new cut price food and drink offers added to its margin pressures.

 Wetherspoon, which has over 900 pubs offering cheap deals such as a beer and a burger and curry nights, said pretax profit for the year to July 26 had fallen 2 percent to 77.8 million pounds ($120.18 million), broadly in line with forecasts.